softvisio/arbitrator/docs/api-v1.md

 -   `403`: Not authorized.

 -   Any other status means bad request, internal or connection error.
-Refer to the response `reason` property for more information.
+Refer to the response `statusText` property for more information.

 **Permissions:** `*`